-This is a wonderful spin on back to school books.
-While Oliver is excited for school, his dad is so nervous for the first day that he gets a stomachache.
-After dropping Oliver off at school, his dad returns home worrying so much that he runs back to school only to see the fun that Oliver is having.
-This reassuring read is sure to bring smiles to children and adults alike.
+This is a humorous spin on back-to-school books.
+While Oliver is excited for school, his dad is the one who is nervous!
+This uplifting read is sure to bring smiles to children and adults alike.

 I Am Too Absolutely Small for School (Charlie and Lola series) by Lauren Child, 2004

 Headstrong Lola and her invisible friend Soren Lorensen are quite nervous about starting school for the first time.
 Lola gives her brother, Charlie, several reasons why she doesn’t need to go, but the ever-patient Charlie disputes Lola’s arguments by providing convincing reasons for Lola to attend.